 Image credit above and top: Dominic Loneragan.

-Perched on the corner of George and Grosvenor streets, this chic bar and brasserie is beloved by the city set.
+Perched on the corner of George and Grosvenor streets in the heart of Sydney CBD, this chic bar and brasserie is beloved by the city set.
 This popular spot is known for its generous supply of oysters – all sustainably sourced – and the menu showcases the signature stylings of culinary director and chef Sean Connolly.

 After finishing service, Bistecca’s general manager Mikey Hamilton makes his way to Old Mate’s Place, a favourite haunt of Sydney’s hospitality crowd.
 “Old Mate’s Place is relatively well- hidden and a must-visit if you’re looking for a late-night bar.
 There’s a great selection of gins, whiskys and bourbons – I’m a gin drinker and can’t go past the Martinis and Negronis.
 I love the style of the indoor section; it has a real den-like feel, with leather lounge booths, bookcases and an old fireplace.
 I like to find a cosy nook and order a cocktail from one of the clever bartenders.”